Dewey-byte/moviegenerator/README.md

-# myfixlenterna
+# moviegenerator
-a simple class activity
+a tool tha generates movies based on genre